lighterlightbulb/WOWSYS/README.md

 We aim to fully document WOWSYS using the documentation tool named Doxygen.
 Clone this repository, and run `doxygen Doxyfile` to output a full documentation in both HTML and LaTex form.

+## Releases

+All releases (elf files, disk images (ISOs), etc.) for each version of WOWSYS can be found at https://github.com/lighterlightbulb/WOWSYS/releases alongside a copy of its source code.

 ## Build

 Right now, WOWSYS has only been tested to build, and is only supported to build on a Windows 10 64-bit machine with Windows Subsystem for Linux installed.
 Linux build support will hopefully be added soon.